Bruce Guthrie

-Bruce Guthrie is a senior Australian journalist and former newspaper and magazine editor.
+Bruce Guthrie is an Australian journalist and former newspaper editor.

-In November 2008 he was sacked as editor-in-chief of Melbourne's Herald-Sun newspaper: he sued his employer, Rupert Murdoch's News Ltd, and won: the court battle and some of Guthrie's earlier career is reported in his 2010 book Man Bites Murdoch: Four Decades in Print, Six Days in Court.
+In November 2008 he was sacked as editor-in-chief of Melbourne's Herald-Sun newspaper.
+He sued his employer, Rupert Murdoch's News Ltd, and won.
+The court battle and some of Guthrie's earlier career is reported in his 2010 book Man Bites Murdoch: Four Decades in Print, Six Days in Court.

 Early life

 Guthrie grew up in the working-class Melbourne suburb of Broadmeadows.
 He briefly attended university and was a public servant before starting as a copy boy on The Herald in 1972.

 Career

-Guthrie has been editor of The Sunday Age, The Age, the Herald Sun, Who Weekly, The Weekend Australian Magazine, and a senior editor at People Magazine in New York.
+Guthrie has been editor of The Sunday Age, The Age, the Herald Sun, Who Weekly, The Weekend Australian Magazine and a senior editor at People Magazine in New York.

 The New Daily

 In 2013, Guthrie was the founding editor of the online newspaper The New Daily.
-As at the beginning of June 2019, Guthrie is the online paper's editorial director.
+As of June 2019, he was the publication's editorial director.